Cowboy BeBop at His Computer in Professional Wrestling shows us that fact-checking is for Jabronis.

 's] career, I know that he had gone from the elite, one of the Four Horsemen, down to Raw.
 And that's a little bit of a demotion.
 How badly do you think he took that?"

 - Grace also featured a list of wrestlers who died of drug induced and/or non-accidental causes during one of her shows.
-The list not only included the aforementioned Owen Hart, but also Bruiser Brody (who was killed although his killer claimed self-defense and was acquited on those grounds), Marianna Komlos (a.k.a.
+The list not only included the aforementioned Owen Hart, but also Bruiser Brody, who was killed, his killer claimed self-defense and was acquitted on those grounds, Marianna Komlos (a.k.a.
 Mrs. Cleavage), who died of breast cancer and had never wrestled in a match, Junkyard Dog and Joey Marella (who both died in car accidents), and André the Giant, who died of heart failure, caused by his Acromegaly (Gigantism).

 - Grace mentioned several of these names again (updated to include guys like Chris Candido, who died of a blood clot following leg surgery, and referee Mark Curtis, who died of stomach cancer) while covering the death of The Ultimate Warrior whom she claimed was a "Top WWE Superstar" at the time of his death, less than 72 hours after he was inducted into the WWE Hall of Fame, an honor for which he appeared on WWE television for the first time in years.

 - One of the heads of The CW shortly after the Benoit murders claimed that her network wouldn't be troubled by it because "Benoit was never featured on SmackDown".
 Apparently she never watched her own programming, as Benoit had been part of the SmackDown brand for two years before being drafted to the ECW brand, and for several years prior to a jump to Raw (when The CW was still UPN).